 ✯ I will also continue to support, and look for ways to expand, an important program called Jobs for America’s Graduates (JAG).
 JAG is targeted toward high school students who face any of a number of particular challenges in either graduating high school or succeeding after graduation, such as learning challenges, an unstable home environment, and others.
 Under this program — the goals and focus of which are closely aligned with those of CTE — specialists work with these students to prepare them to succeed in the workforce, equipping them with a number of practical skills, including job-interview and application preparation, as well as others.

 I have no doubt that Nevada is poised for an economic boom if we can produce the workforce we need.
 I believe that providing our students with a clear pathway to success and creating a new generation of career-ready Nevadans will help make Nevada’s next chapter our best yet.
+Click here to read my full Career and Technical Education platform.

 7. Structural Reforms